How Much Does It Cost to Charge a Phone?

 Phone batteries are tiny.
 An iPhone battery holds about 10-15 watt-hours (Wh), while larger Android phones hold 15-25 Wh.
 Charging efficiency is about 80-90%, so you might draw 12-30 Wh from the wall per charge.

-The charger uses almost no power when plugged in without a phone (under 0.5W).
+The charger uses almost no power when plugged in without a phone (under 0.5W), so charging your phone overnight adds virtually nothing to your electricity bill.
 The real cost of phone charging is negligible—worrying about it is not worth the mental energy.

 To put phone charging costs in perspective, a single 60W incandescent light bulb running for 8 hours uses more electricity than charging your phone every day for a month.
 A 10-minute hot shower costs roughly 50 times more in energy than a full phone charge.
 Even if electricity rates doubled to $0.32/kWh, annual phone charging costs would still stay under $2.